Pintar-Community/help.stg.pintar.co.id/contents/docs/enterprise/en/point-reward.md

    ![](/img/reward_1.4.png)

    ![](/img/reward_1.3.png)
-2. **Riwayat Poin :** This section allows you to view a complete history of points earned and redeemed
+2. **Point History :** This section allows you to view a complete history of points earned and redeemed
-3. **Papan Peringkat :** You can view the leaderboard table, which displays the total points and rankings.
+3. **Leaderboard :** You can view the leaderboard table, which displays the total points and rankings.
 Additionally, you can check the points and rankings of other participants
-4. **Tukarkan Poin :** You can explore a variety of rewards available for redemption using your points
+4. **Exchanged your Point :** You can explore a variety of rewards available for redemption using your points